UK watchdog reveals Prince Andrew's undisclosed rental income and royal property lease details

 Key details reported by multiple sources:

-- Andrew Mountbatten-Windsor sublet three cottages on the Windsor estate, with income paid directly to him, while paying only a 'peppercorn rent' for Royal Lodge.
+- Andrew Mountbatten-Windsor earned undisclosed rental income from subletting three cottages on the Windsor estate while paying only a symbolic 'peppercorn rent' for Royal Lodge.

-- The Crown Estate generated £3.6 million in rental income from residential properties in 2024-25.
+- The Crown Estate generated £3.6 million in rental income in 2024-25 from residential properties used for non-official purposes.

-- Prince William pays £307,200 annually in rent for Forest Lodge on the Windsor estate, with a 20-year lease starting in 2025.
+- Prince William pays over £307,200 a year in rent for Forest Lodge on the Windsor estate, with a 20-year lease starting in 2025.

-- Andrew was arrested in February 2026 on suspicion of misconduct in public office related to Jeffrey Epstein ties.
+- Andrew Mountbatten-Windsor was arrested in February 2026 on suspicion of misconduct in public office, linked to Jeffrey Epstein allegations.

-- The NAO found 11 working royals live rent-free in seven palace residences as part of their official duties.
+- The NAO report found 11 working members of the royal family live rent-free in seven palace residences as part of their official duties.

 Points of Difference